iraban-dutta/donor-choose-application-screening/README.md

   - Count of Emojis, Emoticons, Punctuations
   - Count of Sentences, Words, Characters, Capitalized Words, Stop Words
 - Ratio Features:
-  - Ratio of Words to Sentences, Characters to Words, Capitalized Words to  Words, Stop Words to Words etc.
+  - Ratio of Words to Sentences, Characters to Words, Capitalized Words to  Words, Stop Words to Words, etc.
 - Normalized Rejection Score:
   - Presence of Words in Rejected Proposals: A normalized score (ranging from 0 to 1) indicating the presence of words that are exclusive to rejected proposals.
 - Similarity Features (Between 2 Essays)